Bare-faced Messiah: Background and synopsis

-Reaction from Hubbard's followers

-Harassment of the author and publishers
+Harassment of author and publishers

 The Church of Scientology refused all cooperation with Miller and sought to obstruct his research.
 He wrote in his "author's note" at the start of the book:

 Miller had been warned before he began his work that he would face difficulties, but was unprepared for the level of harassment that he endured.
 While researching the book in the U.S., he was spied upon and was constantly followed.
 His friends and business associates also received hostile visits from Scientologists and private detectives trying to find "dirt" on him.
 In October 1987, Miller commented: "There are teams of private detectives in the U.S. and this country questioning my friends and trying to discredit me."
-Attempts were made to implicate him in the murder of a private detective in South London, for a fire in a Wiltshire aircraft factory and for the murder of American singer Dean Reed.
-Reed had died the day before Miller had arrived in East Berlin to interview him.
+Attempts were made to implicate him in the murder of a private detective in South London, a fire in a Wiltshire aircraft factory, and the murder of American singer Dean Reed.
+Reed had died the day before Miller arrived in East Berlin to interview him.
 Miller's family was approached by private detectives seeking to implicate him in Reed's death, although they would not say who their client was.
 Another private investigator interviewed Miller's friends and associates, claiming to be acting for Reed's family, though they denied employing him.
 A former Scientology insider told the Sunday Times that Miller "is kept under constant watch.
 Every time he goes abroad a two-man mission will be waiting for him at the airport when he arrives.
 They will monitor where he goes, who he sees, where he stays.
 This information will be added to his file, which is already more than 100 pages thick."